How would you rate the impact of your employee recognition program?

 Despite recent advances in the approach companies take on culture and recognition, there is still a massive discrepancy in many companies between management's perspective on the effectiveness of employee recognition initiatives, and that of the employees.

-The Society for Human Resource Management shared some stark statistics in their recently released 2015 Employee Job Satisfaction and Engagement: Optimizing Organizational Culture for Success.
+The Society for Human Resource Management shared some stark statistics in its recently released 2015 Employee Job Satisfaction and Engagement: Optimizing Organizational Culture for Success.

 It showed a mere 24 percent of employees were satisfied with management’s recognition of employee job performance.
 That's less than one in four.